31 Jul 250 hrs entry-level Teacher training course

 The students keep in touch between themselves through a private Facebook group which is a great platform to share, inform and grow our community.

-By the second week of lectures all the sequencing material is covered and students are required to collect 20 hrs of teaching before the third residential week.
+In between the first and second week the students are required to collect 20 hrs of teaching before the third residential week.
 We strongly encourage the students to teach family members, friends or for free at local community centers to get practical experience teaching diverse populations.

 The students need to keep a journal of the sequences they teach and possibly film the classes so that they can watch them afterwards for feedbacks.
 Students are welcomed to share their teaching experiences in our private facebook group.